 Similarly, an acceleration vector along the galaxy’s worldline determines whether the galaxy is accelerating.
 That acceleration vector is an invariant.
 So, if the galaxy in the left hand distribution has a zero acceleration vector, then the corresponding galaxy in the right hand distribution will also have a zero acceleration vector.
 Remember, a hole transformation preserves invariants.
-So if a galaxy is unaccelerated in the left hand distribution, it is also unaccelerated in the right hand distibution.
+So if a galaxy is unaccelerated in the left hand distribution, it is also unaccelerated in the right hand distribution.

 (b) Determinism.
 The physical theory of relativistic cosmology is unable to pick between the two cases.
 This is manifested as an indeterminism of the theory.
-We can specify the distribution of metric and matter fields throughout the manifold of events, excepting within the region designated as The Hole.
+We can specify the distribution of metric and material fields throughout the manifold of events, excepting within the region designated as The Hole.
 Then the theory is unable to tell us how the fields will develop into The Hole.
 Both the original and the transformed distribution are legitimate extensions of the metric and matter fields outside The Hole into The Hole, since each satisfies all the laws of the theory of relativistic cosmology.
 The theory has no resources which allow us to insist that one only is admissible.

 It is important to see that the unhappy consequence does not consist merely of a failure of determinism.
 We are all too familiar with such failures and it is certainly not automatic grounds for dismissal of a physical theory.
 The best known instance of a widely celebrated, indeterministic theory is quantum theory, where, in the standard interpretation, the measurement of a system can lead to an indeterministic collapse onto one of many possible outcomes.
 Less well known is that it is possible to devise indeterministic systems in classical physics as well.
 Most examples involves oddities such as bodies materializing at unbounded speed from spatial infinity, so called “space invaders.”
 (Earman, 1986a, Ch.
-III; see also determinism: causal) Or they may arise through the interaction of infinitely many bodies in a supertask (Supertasks.)
-More recently an extremely simple example has emerged in which a single mass sits atop a dome and spontaneously sets itself into motion after an arbitrary time delay and in an arbitrary direction (Norton, 2003, Section 3).
+III; see also determinism: causal) Or they may arise through the interaction of infinitely many bodies in a supertask (Supertasks).
+More recently, an extremely simple example has emerged in which a single mass sits atop a dome and spontaneously sets itself into motion after an arbitrary time delay and in an arbitrary direction (Norton, 2003, Section 3).

-In sum the hole argument amounts to this:
+In sum, the hole argument amounts to this:

-- This physical distinctness transcends both
+- This physical distinctness transcends both observation and the

-observation and the determining power of the theory since:
+determining power of the theory since: